 ‘But I can get myself added to the car’s annual policy…’

 This may not be the most convenient option.
 The person whose policy it is will have to call up their insurer and go through the steps to get you added.
 This could be or may be complicated and expensive.
-There could be admin fees and their premium might increase too – especially if you’re a young driver, aged 18 to 24 or someone who’s made previous claims.
+There could be admin fees and their premium might increase too – especially if you’re a younger driver, or someone who’s made previous claims.
 ‘But I could hire my own car…’

 This may or could be an expensive option and it’s limited by age.
 If you’re under 25, the chances are that hire companies won’t let you take a vehicle.
 Even if they do, they usually hit young drivers with a surplus charge.

-If you’re planning a jaunt of your own any time soon and you think you’re going to be making use of someone else’s car or van, then choose short-term insurance.
-Even if it’s a last-minute thing, no need to worry.
-It’s never too late to get a quote.
+If you’re planning a jaunt of your own any time son and you think you’re going to be making use of someone else’s car, then choose short-term insurance.